MHRA Statement: Impact of the EU Commission’s MDR Extension in the UK

 In the meantime, to avoid a disruption in supply, the UK government put a transition period into place.
 As part of the transition period, the MHRA will allow CE Marked devices onto the UK market.
 The deadline to UKCA Mark devices was originally set for 1 July 2023.
 However, this was later postponed, and a longer transition period to accept CE Marking granted instead.

-Information about the new UKA Marking deadline and new CE Marking transition period can be found: HERE
+Information about the new UKCA Marking deadline and new CE Marking transition period can be found: HERE

 Current Regulatory State